-From this point, it is possible for you to review, and indeed change, the tariff and/or supplier for gas and/or electricity.
+From this point, it is possible for you to review, and indeed change, the tariff and/or supplier for gas (see LPG gas section for initial/communal supply restrictions) and/or electricity.
 Although the administration of the changed contact details may take a little time for some suppliers to update, all that is required to process a change is simply the MPAN and/or MPRN details as a starting point.